imedkrisna/krisna/content/id/slides/cipsdata/index.md

 - Some intro
 - Various ways data is presented
-- Aggregation & value types
+- Some stats
+- Economic data
 - Q&A

 I assume y'all have never worked with data before